Afghan bombings have not immediately changed U.S. withdrawal plans, source says | Politics

 There was no indication from the White House on Thursday that President Joe Biden plans to change the Aug.
 31 U.S. withdrawal target after twin explosions at the Kabul airport, a source familiar with the situation told Reuters.

+Vice President Kamala Harris, in Guam for a layover after visits to Singapore and Vietnam, joined the meeting by videolink.
+White House press secretary Jen Psaki's midday news briefing was postponed.
+Biden "will continue to be briefed on updates on the evolving situation throughout the day," the White House said.

-The bombings, which caused multiple casualties outside the Kabul airport, forced Biden to postpone - at least until later in the day - his first face-to-face meeting with Israeli Prime Minister Naftali Bennett.
-He canceled a meeting with a bipartisan group of state governors about temporarily housing or helping resettle Afghan refugees being flown out of Afghanistan.
+The bombings, which caused multiple casualties outside the Kabul airport, forced Biden also to postpone - until later in the day - his first face-to-face meeting with Israeli Prime Minister Naftali Bennett.
+Biden canceled a meeting with a bipartisan group of state governors about temporarily housing or helping resettle Afghan refugees being flown out of Afghanistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)